Observation of electroweak production of two jets and a $Z$-boson pair: Background estimation

 The backgrounds arise from two kinds of processes, one with final-state particles that are the same as those in the signal process, and the other one where one or more lepton candidates are misidentified in data.

 In the \lllljj channel, the largest background arises from the QCD $ZZjj$ process, which has an identical final state to the EW $ZZjj$ process.
 The kinematic properties of the QCD $ZZjj$ background are estimated using the simulated events described in Section~\ref{sec:datamc}.
 However, the simulation is normalised to data in a dedicated EW-suppressed control region, defined by reversing either the \mjj or the \dyjj selection criteria.
-Furthermore, the modelling of the kinematic properties of the QCD $ZZjj$ simulation is validated in an additional EW-suppressed CR, which is defined by requiring the centrality to be larger than 0.5 for at least one of the selected $Z$ bosons.
-The centrality is a variable that estimates the position of a $Z$-boson with respect to the rapidity span of the two outgoing hadronic jets~\cite{Aad:2019wpb}.
+Furthermore, the modelling of the kinematic properties of the QCD $ZZjj$ simulation is validated in an additional EW-suppressed validation region, which is defined by requiring the centrality to be larger than 0.5 for at least one of the selected $Z$ bosons.
+The centrality is a variable that estimates the position of a $Z$-boson with respect to the rapidity span of the two outgoing hadronic jets~\cite{STDM-2017-26}.
+The EW $ZZjj$ contribution is less than 4\% in the additional EW-suppressed validation region.
+More than 70\% of the QCD $ZZjj$ events in the \mjj $>$ 300~\GeV{} region is not overlapping with the events in the additional EW-suppressed validation region.
 Good agreement between data and simulation is found for most kinematic distributions.
-The impact on the signal extraction of a potential mismodelling of the \mjj distribution in the QCD $ZZjj$ simulation (seen in previous analyses~\cite{STDM-2013-02,STDM-2014-11,STDM-2016-09}) is explicitly tested, by reweighting the QCD $ZZjj$ simulation in the SR using an \mjj-based correction factor that is defined as the ratio of data to simulation in the EW-suppressed CR at high centrality.
-The signal extracted using the reweighted and nominal QCD $ZZjj$ simulations are found to be in agreement when considering the statistical uncertainty on the \mjj-based correction itself.
+The impact on the signal extraction of a potential mismodelling of the \mjj distribution in the QCD $ZZjj$ simulation (seen in previous analyses~\cite{STDM-2013-02,STDM-2014-11,STDM-2016-09}) is explicitly tested, by reweighting the QCD $ZZjj$ simulation in the SR using an \mjj-dependent correction factor that is defined as the ratio of data to simulation in the EW-suppressed validation region at high centrality.
+The signal extracted using the reweighted and nominal QCD $ZZjj$ simulations are found to be in agreement when considering the statistical uncertainty on the \mjj-dependent correction itself.

 Small background contributions from \Zjet, top-quark and $WZjj$ processes may contain misidentified leptons and are estimated using a method similar to that described in Ref.~\cite{Aaboud:2017rwm}, where the lepton misidentification is measured in data regions with enhanced contributions from \Zjet and top-quark processes.
 Minor background contributions from triboson and $ttV$ production are estimated from simulation.
 All of those backgrounds collectively yield an estimated contribution of about 3\% to the selected data sample in the \lllljj channel.